saramic/real-code-runner/README.md

 ## DONE

+- [x] solution to support text
+- [x] run a docker command from rails, look at coloring, etc `rails process:submissions`
 - [x] can we just use a plain old form? - yes
 - [x] what is `ActiveSupport::MessageVerifier::InvalidSignature` error - need
       enctype to be multipart